ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/tools-code-linters.md

 - Install and use a linter in vscode without sweat
 keypoints:
 - Linting is about discovering errors and code-smells before running the code
-- It shortcuts the code-run-correct workflow
+- It shortcuts the `edit-run-debug and repeat` workflow
 - Almost all editors and IDE's have some means to setup an automatic linters
 - 5 minutes to setup a linter is redeemed across the time of the project
 - I.e. the cost is close to nothing